valory-xyz/open-autonomy/docs/api/skills/price_estimation_abci/behaviours.md

 Send data to server.

-We send current period state data of the agents and the previous cycle's on-chain settlement tx hash.
+We send current period data of the agents and the previous cycle's on-chain settlement tx hash.
 The current cycle's tx hash is not available at this stage yet, and the first iteration will contain no tx hash since there has not been on-chain transaction